 Hanging out here feels a lot more like being in someone’s living room than drinking in a brew pub - the space is full of upholstered furniture, cabinets, and lamps that look like they belong on a table next to your couch.
-The food is upscale and expensive: you can opt for an $85 tasting menu (beer pairing optional), or order things like a foie gras baked Alaska a la carte.
+The food is upscale and expensive: you can opt for a $55 tasting menu (beer pairing optional), or order things like a foie gras baked Alaska a la carte.
 They only brew about five or six beers, all of which are very floral - which matches the decor of this place perfectly.
-This is the kind of brewery you visit with your mom, especially when she’s looking to redo the living room.
+This is the kind of brewery you visit with your parents, especially when they’re looking to redo the living room.

 Rick Bayless is doing things again.
 This time, they involve brewing beer and serving tacos in a space right next to Lena Brava, which he also owns.
-Cruz Blanca is a counter-service spot with two levels.
+Cruz Blanca has two levels.
 The ground floor is good for a quick meal, and the upstairs, with big tables and a nice view of Randolph, is where you want to be if you plan on hanging out for a while.
 The short menu has a few varieties of DIY tacos (all of which come with fresh tortillas and your choice of meat), and the beers - mainly European-style pilsners and lagers - go really well with the food.
-You can’t reserve a table, and this place gets slammed on the weekends, so prepare to wait.
+This place gets slammed on the weekends, so plan on making a reservation.
 Maybe you’ll see even see Rick himself.
 Be warned, it’s like staring into the sun.

 Pizza and beer is a classic combination that fuels much of the Midwest.
-And Piece in Wicker Park serves both excellent pizza and solid beer (mainly-bold flavored lagers and ales).
-The chewy-crusted New Haven-style pies, topped with parmesan instead of mozzarella, are large and perfect for sharing.
-You can’t make reservations here either, but there’s a lot of seating, so even if you’re with a group, you probably won’t have to wait too long for a table.
+And Piece in Wicker Park serves both excellent pizza and solid beer (mainly bold-flavored lagers and ales).
+The chewy-crusted New Haven-style pies here are large and perfect for sharing.
+You can’t make a reservation, but there’s a lot of seating, so even if you’re with a group, you probably won’t have to wait too long for a table.
 There are a lot of TVs, too, so it’s an especially good choice on game days.

 This West Town brew pub is a botanical brewery - meaning all the beers have plant-based flavors (for example, a wildflower pale ale).
 Even if that’s not appealing to you, the food is worth a trip.
 There are truly delicious things to eat, like fried giardiniera (more plants, but these ones are pickled and fried) and an excellent burger.
 It’s in a remodeled old theater and the space is open and airy, with cool steampunk-esque light fixtures and brewing vats visible in the back of the restaurant.
 It’s good for a casual weeknight date, or catching up with that botanist friend you haven’t talked to since college.